Applicants: Applications for 2018 admissions are closed. Applications for 2019 admissions will open August 15, 2018.

 Why the SLP On-Campus Venue at TWU?

 - A balanced workload including 9-10 hours of academic coursework plus clinical placements 2-5 days a week each semester, depending on the site

 - Small classes taught by knowledgeable and supportive faculty in specialized areas of research

-- A program with a 99 percent Praxis exam pass rate and 100 percent job placement rate for graduates
+- A program with an exceptional Praxis exam pass rate and job placement rate for graduates

 Attend our Open House